r0neko/AiFrameworkTestApp/README.md

 ## AiFramework got updated and I didn't get the update!
 What do I do?

 Simple!
-Just run `git submodule update --remote --merge` in the root of this repository.
+Just run `git submodule update --remote --merge --init --recursive` in the root of this repository.
 This will update the AiFramework submodule to the latest version in the main branch.

 ## I want to contribute!
 I think it deserves to be better!